 The artifacts in the collection of the museum have been donated by private individuals to Ohio State over the years.
 They are now brought together here for display, study, and educational purposes.
 The collection is especially strong in prehistoric pottery from Cyprus, probably because a now-unknown donor acquired them together and presented them to the university.
 Pottery from all periods, however, is displayed, from Neolithic (ca. 4000 BC) to the recent past (19th century AD).
 In addition, the museum displays iron tools and weapons, examples of ancient writing, religious objects, and artifacts used in the construction of lavish Roman-period buildings.

-For more information, please contact , or visit the webpage.
+For more information, please contact email@example.com, or visit the webpage.